Skip to main content

 Items on the left of the selected item (i.e. at a higher level) stay untouched, while items on its right (i.e. at a lower level) are reset.

-When the Assignment area is opened and the Pages tab is selected, right-click on an assigned or unassigned Macro slot to access the context menu.
+When the Assignment area is opened and the Pages tab is selected, right-clicking an assigned or unassigned Macro slot opens a context menu.

 1306132908_imageref_2212387211.png